 Why compare with glimp?

-We save you time & money
+We save you time and money

 Easily compare personal loan rates, features, and benefits.
 Find the best personal loan in minutes.

-A great place to compare
+Best place to compare personal loans

 New personal loan site in NZ.
 Thousands of Kiwis have trusted us with their decisions.